Radiant Red

 Peeling skin off tomatoes reminds me of a gross hobby I had in grade school that entailed me covering my hands in elmers glue, letting it dry, and then peeling it off.
 The art teacher did not like this hobby, but it was simply addictive.

 OK, back to canning or pre-canning.
-After peeling all the tomatoes, removing the stem and core, and slicing them in halves and quarters, my kitchen table looked like a tomato shrine.
+After peeling all the tomatoes, removing the stem and core, and slicing them in halves and quarters, my kitchen table looked like

 I sterilized all the jars and lids in bath of boilin water.
 Isn't that picture cool?
 Kind of spooky, huh?
-You should do this shortly before your sauce or tomatoes are ready because you will want the jars to be hot when you fill them with sauce.
+You should do this shortly before your sauce or tomatoes are ready because you will want the jars to be hot when you fill them with sau

 So, after all this work, I have six quarts of yummy local organic tomato sauce that I can dig into on a cole winter's night.
 There is nothing efficient about the canning process, but like knitting, I enjoyed the process.
-Also, in a time when so much of our work is removed from basic survival, it is a pleasure to actually take a few steps other than taking out my debit card to feed myself.
-Plus, if you think this sauce looks good now, imagine how good it will look when our yard looks like this.
-Sorry for the reality check, but that winter thing is why people preserve food.
+Also, in a time when so much of our work is removed from basic survival, it is a

 4 Comments: